 (That little white/grey fluffy stuff on the leaves & stems)

 If you get any growth, this can be natural in some circumstances, but please do not leave it to chance, as mould will spread quickly unless you act immediately to get rid of it.
 Simply wipe off with a piece of dry cloth or ear bud and clean the surrounding area of any spores, don't double dip the ear buds, then clean your hands.
-Open your lid for 24 hours to allow the environment to dry out a little, mould does not like air!
+Open your lid for 12 hours during the coldest part of the day (overnight no longer) to allow the environment to dry out a little, mould does not like air!

 Watering your terrarium

 In our experience we only water our closed terrariums roughly every 4 months at our studio and only if they look dry, i.e. the glass is clear all the time and no condensation is showing is a good sign that it’s a bit dry.
 Also you can physically see the soil drying through the glass.
 We usually pop our fingers inside to check for dry spots or look at the moss if it looks a little pale or the plants a little droopy.
 Simply spritz your terrarium plants towards the base with a bit of rain water or distilled water, try to never use hard tap water.
 Play it by eye as there is no fixed watering routine with terrariums and some with very tight sealed lids usually can go without water for up to 1 year and beyond.
 Remember your terrarium can't freely drain so add water slowly so you do not over water.
 When in doubt, it is always better to withhold water then to give too much.
 Overwatering is the fastest way to kill a terrarium.